torum/Video-player/README.md

 Simple and minimum, yet configurable [mpv](https://mpv.io/) frontend based on [LibMPVDelphi](https://github.com/nbuyer/libmpvdelphi).

-Under development.
+Currently, **under development**.

-Even though Video-player ueses libmpv library component from mpv project to play videos, it does not follow almost any shortcut keys or resuse config nor scripts or anything.
-It simply just plays video quickly, simply and easily without any distraction.
+Even though Video-player ueses the libmpv library component from the mpv project to play videos, it does not follow almost any shortcut keys or reuse config nor scripts or anything.
+It just simply plays videos quickly, simply and easily without any distraction.

 ## Current progress